yona-projects/yona/README.md

 It will download additional files and compile sources.

-If you want to run Yobi in development mode, use **run**.
+If you want to run Yona in development mode, use **run**.
 You can see more detailed errors and can use dynamic compilation.

 #### Connect with browser